muritane/agent-theory/README.md

 Bounded agents act under the following conditions:

-- partial observability,
+* partial observability,
-- finite precision,
+* finite precision,
-- delayed and lossy feedback,
+* delayed and lossy feedback,
-- irreversible commitments,
+* irreversible commitments,
-- limited representational and execution interfaces.
+* limited representational and execution interfaces.

 Some failures:

-- cannot be explored safely,
+* cannot be explored safely,
-- cannot be undone,
+* cannot be undone,
-- cannot be amortized locally,
+* cannot be amortized locally,
-- cannot be corrected without abandoning agent-level continuity.
+* cannot be corrected without abandoning agent-level continuity.

 At the same time, correction and persistence are observed at larger scales via:

-- replacement,
+* replacement,
-- redundancy,
+* redundancy,
-- externalized memory,
+* externalized memory,
-- statistical selection.
+* statistical selection.

 The core problem is therefore:

-> Under what structural constraints can bounded agents remain viable when action is locally irreversible, redesign is interface-limited, and some forms of correction require abandoning continuity?
+> Under what structural constraints can bounded agents remain viable when action is locally irreversible, redesign is interface-limited, articulation is bounded, and some forms of correction require abandoning continuity?

 ---